Financial planning and families

 • avoiding being a burden on your family

-• having your money eroded by retirement living costs, particularly if you want to leave some funds to your children
+• having your money eroded by retirement living costs, particularly if you want to leave an inheritance for your children

 • finding aged care accommodation options that best suit your needs and resources